aimacode/aima-java/aima-all/README.txt

   * Phil Snowberger, Artificial Intelligence and Robotics Laboratory, University of Notre Dame<br>

-= Change History (Update in reverse chronological order) = 1.1.0-AIMA3e Open Street Map (OSM) extension project added : 06 Feb 2010 :<br>
+= Change History (Update in reverse chronological order) = 1.1.1-AIMA3e Open Street Map (OSM) minor fixes : 09 Feb 2010 :<br>
+This is a minor patch release to 1.1.0, which includes fixes/cleanup related to the new aimax-osm project.
+This is based on the following sub-project releases:
+  * aima-core (0.9.9) : see - [http://aima-java.googlecode.com/svn/trunk/aima-core/README.txt README.txt] for details.
+  * aima-gui  (0.1.2) : see - [http://aima-java.googlecode.com/svn/trunk/aima-gui/README.txt README.txt] for details.
+  * aimax-osm (0.1.2) : see - [http://aima-java.googlecode.com/svn/trunk/aimax-osm/README.txt README.txt] for details.
+    * Note: This project is under a different License.

+1.1.0-AIMA3e Open Street Map (OSM) extension project added : 06 Feb 2010 :<br>
 This is the first release of AIMA3e-Java with a new extension (aimax) project - Open Street Map (OSM) library, which leverages functionality from the two core (aima-core and aima-core) AIMA3e-Java projects.